princebhatt03/Task-Manager-Magnet-Brains-Software-Technology/README.md

 # Task Manager Web Application
-This project has been developed as part of a **job interview task at Jai Japnaam Technology**.
+This project has been developed as part of a **job interview task at Magnet Brains Software Technology**.
 It demonstrates the ability to build a full-stack web application using the MERN stack, including features such as user authentication, task management with CRUD operations, priority-based task categorization, and a responsive, animated frontend design.
 The application showcases practical skills in React, Node.js, Express, MongoDB, Tailwind CSS, and modern development workflows.
 A full-stack **Task Management Web Application** built with **MERN stack** (MongoDB, Express.js, React, Node.js).
 This project allows users to **create, update, delete, and manage tasks** with priorities, due dates, and status tracking.

 ---